Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets: Introduction

 For the furthest error shifts $\|(\kappa-1)\cdot \boldsymbol{\rm e} \|$, the core is to choose suitable parameter settings such that the two furthest distributions $f_{\kappa-1}(\boldsymbol{x})$ and $f_0(\boldsymbol{x}+(\kappa-1)\cdot\boldsymbol{\rm s})$ are statistically indistinguishable.
 More details are shown in Section \ref{sec4}.
 Therefore, leveraging this NTCF$^1_{\kappa}$, the \(\mathsf {QPT}\) prover interacting with the classical verifier according to the qubits certification protocol can easily set up a superposition over $\kappa$ preimages in the form of $\frac{1}{\sqrt{\kappa}}\sum_{b} \ket{b}\ket{(\boldsymbol{x}_0-b \cdot \boldsymbol{\rm s}) \mod{q}}$ for $b\in \{0,...,\kappa-1\}$.

-On this basis, we next briefly show how to use the NTCF$^1_{\kappa}$ to implement a proof of quantumness protocol.
+\paragraph{The application for proving quantumness.} Based on the above, we briefly show how to use the NTCF$^1_{\kappa}$ to implement a proof of quantumness protocol.
 As in \emph{Protocol 1}, in the preimage test, the \(\mathsf {QPT}\) prover can directly measure a superposition over many preimages in the computational basis.
 However, in the equation test, there is still a left open problem that this superposition over $\kappa$ preimages cannot pass the equation test as it is unable to be checked on the Hadamard basis.
 To address this issue, we need to introduce a quantum polynomial-time reducing procedure for the \(\mathsf {QPT}\) prover, which transforms a superposition over many preimages into a superposition over two, thereby satisfying the need for the equation test in Hadamard basis \footnote{Note that adding a polynomial-time quantum circuit in the quantum prover's end is an intuitively reasonable assumption, which imposes no additional requirements on the computational power of the verifier and the prover compared to the original protocol in \cite{BCMVV18}.}.
 The result is then shown in the following Lemma \ref{le_red} and the detail proof is given in Section \ref{sec5.0}.

 \begin{lemma} [Informal] Let $\mathcal{\widetilde{F}}_{\mathrm{LWE}}$ be a NTCF$^1_{\kappa}$ family based round QLWE assumption.
-Given a superposition of the form as $\frac{1}{\sqrt{\kappa}}\sum_{b\in \{0,...,\kappa-1\}} \ket{b}\ket{\boldsymbol{x}_0-b \cdot \boldsymbol{\rm s}}$, there exists a quantum reducing procedure $\textsc{RED}_{\mathcal{\widetilde{F}}_{\mathrm{LWE}}}$ consisting of polynomial-time quantum circuits that outputs a superposition of the form $\frac{1}{\sqrt{2}}(\ket{0}\ket{\bar{\boldsymbol{x}}_0}+\ket{1}\ket{\bar{\boldsymbol{x}}_0-\bar{\boldsymbol{\rm s}} })$ as well as a classical non-zero string $\widehat{b'}$ with probability $\bigOmega{1-1/\poly}$, where $\widehat{b'}=\lvert b-\floor{\frac{\kappa-1}{2}}\rvert$, $\bar{\boldsymbol{x}}_0=(\boldsymbol{x}_0+ (\ceil{\frac{\kappa-1}{2}} +\widehat{b'}) \cdot \boldsymbol{\rm s}) \mod{q}$ and $\bar{\boldsymbol{\rm s}}=2\widehat{b'} \cdot \boldsymbol{\rm s} \mod{q}$. \end{lemma}
+Given a superposition of the form as $\frac{1}{\sqrt{\kappa}}\sum_{b\in \{0,...,\kappa-1\}} \ket{b}\ket{\boldsymbol{x}_0-b \cdot \boldsymbol{\rm s}}$, there exists a quantum reducing procedure $\textsc{RED}_{\mathcal{\widetilde{F}}_{\mathrm{LWE}}}$ consisting of polynomial-time quantum circuits that outputs a superposition of the form $\frac{1}{\sqrt{2}}(\ket{0}\ket{\bar{\boldsymbol{x}}_0}+\ket{1}\ket{\bar{\boldsymbol{x}}_0-\bar{\boldsymbol{\rm s}} })$ as well as a classical non-zero string $\widehat{b'}$ with probability $\bigOmega{1-1/\poly}$, where $\widehat{b'}=\lvert b-\floor{\frac{\kappa-1}{2}}\rvert$, $\bar{\boldsymbol{x}}_0=(\boldsymbol{x}_0- (\ceil{\frac{\kappa-1}{2}} -\widehat{b'}) \cdot \boldsymbol{\rm s}) \mod{q}$ and $\bar{\boldsymbol{\rm s}}=2\widehat{b'} \cdot \boldsymbol{\rm s} \mod{q}$. \end{lemma}